pumlhorse/pumlhorse.github.io/v1/modules/customModules.md

 Now you need to place your file someplace where pumlhorse can reach it.
  * If you are using an absolute or relative path, you can place it anywhere you would like
- * If you are using a node module with a single file, you can simply place it in a `puml_modules` folder along the resolution path.
+ * If you are using a node module with a single file, you can simply place it in a `node_modules` folder along the resolution path.
  * If you are using a node module with multiple files, you will need to place it in its own folder with whatever name you want for the module.
-You will also need to create a package.json for it.
+You will also need to create a `package.json` for it.
    * For example, we want to create "cool_module", so we put our code into `app.js`.
    * We create a folder `cool_module` and move `app.js` into it.
    * `app.js` needs `library.js`, so we move that into the new folder as well.
    * We then create a file `package.json` in the same folder.
 In `package.json`, we write the following: `{ "main": "app.js" }`
-   * Finally, we move the `cool_module` folder into a `puml_modules` folder in the same directory as our scripts.
+   * Finally, we move the `cool_module` folder into a `node_modules` folder in the same directory as our scripts.

 ### Directory structure